 Many physicians support the use of recreational and creative therapies to complete the healing process.
 Therapists in these disciplines plan and carry out treatment programs for people with physical, mental, or social disabilities, or for individuals recovering from substance, sexual, and physical abuse.
 Therapists use art, music, recreation, and dance to help patients relieve stress, express themselves, and build self-confidence.
 Another area is horticultural therapy, which involves the care of plants in the therapeutic process.
 Motivational and creative programs are used to encourage behavior change, improve coordination, increase social skills, and improve the quality of life.

-The employment outlook for art therapists is expected to grow as fast as average as or faster than average through 2020.
+The employment outlook for art therapists is expected to grow faster than average, 10 to 15 percent growth from 2020-2030, according to the BLS.

 An art therapist must earn a master’s degree after earning a bachelor’s degree in associated areas.
 Master’s degrees will require 700 hours of supervised clinical experience as well as didactic learning.